A NetLink ID allows you to interact with the University of Victoria and its systems.

 password.
 We further protect the repository by giving you write privileges for only

-specific parts of the repository, normally just the portfolio containing the files for your edition.
+specific parts of the repository, normally just the directory containing the files for your edition.
 When you enter your NetLink ID and password,

 UVic Systems checks that your NetLink ID and password match, and then the UVic repository